InfVSR: Toward Consistency-Driven Streaming Generative Video Super-Resolution: Experiments

 \subsection{Experimental Settings}

-\textbf{Datasets.} Our method is data-efficient.
-For training, we only use the REDS~\citep{reds} dataset and segment the videos into approximately 1K clips.
+\textbf{Datasets.} For training, following~\citep{mgldvsr,ultravsr} we use the REDS~\citep{reds} dataset and segment the videos into approximately 1K clips.
 We adopt the RealBasicVSR~\citep{realbasicvsrvideolq} degradation pipeline to synthesize LQ-HQ pairs.
 For evaluation, we employ a mix of synthetic and real-world datasets.
 The synthetic datasets include UDM10~\citep{udm10} and SPMCS~\citep{spmcs}, taking the same degradations as training.
 For real-world datasets, we apply MVSR4x~\citep{mvsr4x}, VideoLQ~\citep{realbasicvsrvideolq}, and our proposed MovieLQ.
 All experiments are performed under a ×4 upscaling setting.

 \textbf{Evaluation Metrics.} We employ diverse metrics to thoroughly assess fidelity, perceptual quality, and temporal coherence.
 For fidelity, we employ full-reference image quality assessment (IQA) metrics including PSNR, SSIM~\citep{ssim}, LPIPS~\citep{lpips}, and DISTS~\citep{dists}.
 For perceptual quality, we adopt no-reference IQA metrics like MUSIQ~\citep{musiq} and CLIPIQA~\citep{clipiqa}, and take DOVER~\citep{dover} for video quality assessment.
 For temporal consistency, we adopt the flow warping error $E^*_{warp}$ ($\times10^{-3}$)~\citep{ewarp} to assess pixel-level consistency.
-Moreover, we take background consistency (BC), subject consistency (SC), and motion smoothness (MS) from VBench~\citep{vbench} to assess temporal consistency at the semantic level.
-With these metrics, a comprehensive evaluation is conducted.
+Moreover, we take background consistency (BC), subject consistency (SC), and motion smoothness (MS) from VBench~\citep{vbench} to assess temporal consistency at the semantic level, with which a comprehensive evaluation is conducted.